seanmcquaid/mcquaid-stacks-cli/README.md

 13. shadcn-ui
 14. Tailwind

+### Currently evaluating

+1. Playwright vs Cypress

-Will add Cookiecutter to help facilitate starting new projects.
+Will add Cookiecutter to help facilitate starting new projects along with a CLI to help manage the templates.

 https://github.com/cookiecutter/cookiecutter